Madeline in London

 More than 20 pages of detailed photographs take readers up close and personal to this famous tower clock.
 They will learn all about when and why it was built, interesting architectural features, and other relevant cultural history.
 Before visiting this masterpiece, give children this book so they can develop a greater appreciation for this historic clock that has rarely stopped ticking since it was constructed in 1843.

 This imaginative picture book is a highly entertaining and educational jaunt all around London.
 When Katie and Jack are visiting the city with their grandma, a lion in Trafalgar Square magically comes to life.
 The friendly beast give Katie and her family a comprehensive tour of the city, including Shakespeare's Globe Theatre, the Tower Bridge, Big Ben, the changing of the guards at Buckingham Palace, and so much more!
 The double-spread illustrations are filled with incredible detail that complements the storyline.
 Highly recommended for kids interested in an in-depth reading experience about London.
-For more adventures, be sure to explore the other Katie books.

 Exploring London is especially fun with an imaginary friend by your side!
 In this delightful story, Ava and her family take a trip to the city for a day of sightseeing.
 While her parents are distracted buying a snack for her sister, Ava and Squishy McFluff (a steadfast albeit invisible cat) sneak off for a little side adventure.
 Soon they find themselves lost in Buckingham Palace where they stumble upon the queen!
 As luck would have it, Ava is invited to sit down for tea where she hopes her royal majesty will appreciate Squishy McFluff's friendship, too.